Jake563/recipe-finder-ios-app/a2-s3944729/Documentation.docc/Documentation.md

 - AI-generated instruction clarification in case the user gets confused on an instruction step.
 - Saving recipes to favourites.
 - Account sign-up, sign-in and sign-out.
+- An Intelligent Personal Assistant that can perform operations like adding and editing ingredients.
+- Widget that suggests recipes a user can make.

 ## Topics